Bird & Bird

 Bird & Bird is an international law firm that was founded in London in 1846.
-The firm has since expanded to over 30 offices in Europe, Asia, and the Middle East, and has a particular focus on the technology, media, and telecommunications sectors.
+The firm has since expanded to over 34 offices in Europe, Asia, and the Middle East, and has a particular focus on the technology, media, and telecommunications sectors.
 In addition to its core practice areas of intellectual property, litigation, and corporate and commercial law, the firm also covers areas such as employment, competition, and regulatory law.
-Bird & Bird's clients are based across 118 countries worldwide and 75% of major clients work with more than one office, making it a truly collaborative international network.
+Bird & Bird's clients are based across 118 countries worldwide and 75% of major clients work with more than one office, making it a collaborative international network.

 History

 Founding and establishment

-Bird & Bird’s history stretches back to the 1830s and the firm was formally established in the UK in 1846.
+Bird & Bird's history stretches back to the 1830s and the firm was formally established in the UK in 1846.

 2000s

 In 2000, the firm opened offices in France and Sweden.
 One year later it opened in The Netherlands and the following year it opened its first office in Germany.

 In 2003, the expansion continued, with a new office in Italy and a second office in Germany.

 In 2004, the number of partners at the firm reached 100 for the first time, and the expansion continued unabated with a new office in Beijing.
 The following year saw new offices in Madrid, Rome and Frankfurt.